July 15, 2018 by Varga László

 - Put some more thyme branches and the other lemon cut into eight.

 - f you have a gas oven, baste with some more wine while roasting.
-In electric oven you can still baste it but it’s optional.
+In an electric oven, you can still baste it but it’s optional.

 - Roast for about 2-2 1/2 hours depending on the size of the hogget and how you like it – rare / medium / well done.
 Check with a steak fork to sea the meat’s consistency.